Introduction

 Months 25 to 48

-My return to working again for the Metropolitan Police Service in London was a significant event for me.
-After a twenty-four-month break, allied to my brain limitations, I had inevitable anxiety over whether I would be able to function effectively.
+My return to working again for the Metropolitan police in London was a significant event for me.
+After a twenty-four month break, allied to my brain limitations, I had inevitable anxiety over whether I would be able to function effectively.
 Nevertheless, I was delighted to be back doing something I’d previously enjoyed being an expert at.

 I kept a detailed diary for each day of my first week at the Met.
 The time period was Monday 24th July through Friday 28th July 2017 – my brain injury had been on Friday 31st July 2015.